oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The consequence of this behavior is that certain endpoints of the resource server could become vulnerable to CSRF, even with CORS enabled as a defense.
 For example, if the resource server is an API that exposes an endpoint to a body-less POST request, there will be no preflight request and no CSRF defense.

-To avoid such bypasses against the CORS policy, the BFF SHOULD require that every request includes a custom request header.
+To avoid such bypasses against the CORS policy, the BFF SHOULD require that the JavaScript application includes a custom request header.
 Cross-origin requests with a custom request header always require a preflight, which makes CORS an effective CSRF defense.
-Implementing this mechanism is as simple as requiring every request to have a static request header, such as `X-CORS-Security: 1`.
+When this mechanism is used, the BFF MUST ensure that every incoming request carries this static header.
+The exact naming of this header is at the discretion of the JavaScript application and BFF.
+A sample configuration would be a request header with a static value, such as `My-Static-Header: 1`.

 It is also possible to deploy the JavaScript application on the same origin as the BFF.
 This ensures that legitimate interactions between the frontend and the BFF do not require any preflights, so there's no additional overhead.